General German Trade Union Federation: History

-The ADGB was founded on July 5, 1919 in Nuremberg after the first postwar congress of free trade unions.
+The ADGB was founded on 5 July 1919 in Nuremberg after the first postwar congress of free trade unions.
 The ADGB was founded as the new umbrella organization to succeed the General Commission of Germany's Trade Unions (Generalkommission der Gewerkschaften Deutschlands).
 Carl Legien was elected as the first chairman.

 It was an amalgamation of 52 German trade unions and was affiliated with the General Federation of Free Employees (AfA-Bund) and the General German Civil Service Federation (Allgemeiner Deutscher Beamtenbund).
 The adjective "Allgemeiner" ("general") was added to the name because in March 1919, the Christian and liberal trade unions had already founded umbrella organizations called the Deutscher Gewerkschaftsbund.

 An influential mass organization under Legien's leadership, it organized a general strike in 1920 to counter the right-wing Kapp Putsch.
 Roughly 12 million workers took part, halting all production, transportation, mining and public services and, as The New York Times wrote, "giving the Kapp régime its death blow".

 The free trade unions were not politically neutral; rather, they saw themselves as the economic arm of the socialist labor movement.
 Next to the free trade unions, were the Christian trade unions and the liberal unions.
 Neither were ever able to reach the membership numbers of the free trade unions.
-In 1920, the unions of the ADGB had over 8 million members, but the international financial crisis at the end of the decade caused high unemployment, leading to a substantial drop in the membership of member unions.
+In 1920, the unions of the ADGB had over 8 million members, but the Great Depression at the end of the decade caused high unemployment, leading to a substantial drop in the membership of member unions.
 By the end of 1932, there were an estimated 3.5 million members.

 Despite the split in the SPD during World War I, the free trade unions continued to remain close to the SPD, the largest working class political party.
 Together, the SPD and the ADGB fought for the introduction unemployment benefits and a legally mandated eight-hour workday, which was gutted by regulations established in 1923.
 At the end of 1931, they united with the Reichsbanner and workers' sport clubs to form the Iron Front against the growing threat of the Nazi Party.

 At first, ADGB unions were open to members of other working class political parties including the Communist Party of Germany (KPD).
 This changed in 1929, when the KPD, under pressure from the Soviet Union, began to run competing candidates at factory works council elections.
 The Revolutionäre Gewerkschafts Opposition (RGO), was founded in December 1929 as a communist opposition labor organization, hoping to draw left-wing unionists away from the ADGB., which led to the expulsion of many communists from the ADGB.
 By March 1932, the RGO had about 200,000 members.